Inverse Reinforcement Learning without Reinforcement Learning

 In Figure \ref{fig:exp}, we see that \texttt{FILTER(BR)} and \texttt{FILTER(NR)} perform comparably and are significantly faster at finding strong policies than \texttt{MM} on 4/5 environments.
 We would recommend trying both variants when applying the algorithm in practice.
 To the best of our knowledge, the performance of \texttt{FILTER} on both variants of \texttt{antmaze} is the highest performance ever achieved by an algorithm that doesn't use any reward information. \footnote{We note that the performance we report for behavioral cloning on these environments is significantly higher than what is usually reported in the literature -- see Appendix \ref{app:exps} for details.}

 It is also interesting to consider the difference in results between the environments we consider.
 In the Bullet locomotion environments, we found that $\alpha=0.5$ worked better than $\alpha=1$.
 We hypothesize that this is because the learner is able to learn to connect their initial state to sampled expert states more easily.
 For locomotion tasks, this might correspond to learning to accelerate before matching the expert’s gait.
 We tried a more complex annealing strategy but found that it did not outperform a fixed $\alpha=0.5$.
 However, we believe that for other problems, the annealing strategy could perform better than a fixed $\alpha$.
 For the AntMaze environments, we found that $\alpha=1$ worked better than lower values.
 We hypothesize that this is because of the difficulty of exploration in a maze, for which expert resets can help a lot.
 In general, we would recommend that the harder exploration is in a problem, the higher $\alpha$ should be set.
 We release the code we used for all of our experiments at \textbf{\texttt{\url{https://github.com/gkswamy98/fast_irl}}}.
-Of particular interest are the gym wrappers, which should be easily transferable to other implementations / IRL algorithms.
+Of particular interest are the gym wrappers, which should be easily transferable to other algorithms / implementations.